zhaolb4080/ControlFuse/README.md

 ControlFuse is an instruction-guided infrared-visible image fusion framework that supports **global**, **semantic**, and **instance-level** control in a single model.
 Given the same registered infrared-visible pair, natural-language instructions determine which content should be emphasized and where the enhancement should occur.

-This repository provides the model, multi-granularity data construction tools, training and inference pipelines, fusion-quality metrics, control-localization evaluation, and model profiling utilities.
+This repository provides the model, multi-granularity data construction tools, training and inference pipelines, fusion-quality metrics, and control-localization evaluation.

 <p align="center">
   <img src="assets/teaser.png" alt="Comparison of controllable infrared-visible image fusion paradigms" width="95%">